Professional Experience R. Gregory Litster's Curriculum Vitae

 I worked for the Plaintiff.
 This case was about a Wells Fargo Bank customer who became terminally ill and died, and the duty and standard of care Wells Fargo Bank and the Wiggins' had to each other with respect to examining bank statements in a timely manner and reporting any anomalies to the Bank.
 I am not permitted to describe the outcome of this case.
 None of the parties were happy with the Arbitrator's Final Ruling.

-Clinical Training Institute vs. Joseph Kevin Tharrington and JPMorganChase Bank, Superior Court of the State of California for the County of Santa Barbara, Cook Division, Case No. 17CV00830.
+Clinical Training Institute vs. Joseph Kevin Tharrington and A very large financial institution, Superior Court of the State of California for the County of Santa Barbara, Cook Division, Case No. 17CVXXXXX.

 I was a consultant for the Plaintiff.
 This was a $500,000 embezzlement case wherein a CTI employee altered the payee name or added his own name to checks made payable to his employer, and then deposited those altered checks at the teller line at JPMorganChase Bank over a period of six years.
 Defendant sentenced to 56 months in jail; restitution of $500,000 was ordered but not paid.